Discrete stress-energy tensor in the loop O(n) model

-The crucial tool that allows us to prove convergence results for the expectations and correlation functions of the local field~$T(z)$ discussed above is a particular combinatorial construction of \emph{discrete fermionic observables}.
-It was proposed (see~\cite[Section~4]{Smi_Icm10}) by the third author as a convenient tool to study the scaling limit of the Ising model (and, more generally, loop~$O(n)$ models) considered in \emph{general} planar domains; see also~\cite[Section~3]{ChCiKa} for a discussion of their relations with dimers, spin-disorders and Grassmann variables techniques.
+The crucial tool that allows us to prove convergence results for correlations of the stress energy-tensor~$T(z)$ is the \emph{discrete fermionic observable}.
+It was proposed by the third author (see~\cite[Section~4]{Smi10a}) as a convenient tool to study the scaling limit of the Ising model (and other models) considered in \emph{general} planar domains; see also~\cite[Section~3]{CheCimKas15} for a discussion of their relations with dimers, spin-disorders and Grassmann variables techniques.